 Notes: This figure provides experimental evidence on the effect of perceived uncertainty on information acquisition, measured as the willingness to pay for an exchange rate report, in our sample of respondents from Wave 1 of the household survey.
-Panels A and B shows average posterior perceived probabilities assigned to different realizations of the exchange rate in March 2021, one year after the survey, among respondents in the low uncertainty arm and among those in the high uncertainty arm, respectively, including standard error bands around the means.
-Panels C and D display histograms of the willingness to pay for the exchange rate report in the low and in the high uncertainty arm.
+Panel A shows average posterior probabilities respondents in the low and high uncertainty arms assign to different realizations of the exchange rate one year after the survey.
+Panel B displays the fractions of respondents with different levels of willingness to pay for the exchange rate report in the low and in the high uncertainty arms.
+The figure also displays standard error bands around the means.